 Our Inclusion Manager, Diana Lynch-Bodger focuses on meeting the needs of any children who require additional support.
 She supports all teachers in creating inclusive classrooms and practices to enable all children to achieve well and reach their potential.
 Diana will be happy to answer any questions you may have about your child’s progress.

 “A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A child of compulsory school age or a young person has a learning difficulty or disability if he or she has a significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders him or her from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools”.
 (SEND Code of Practice 2014)

 At Farncombe we aim to personalise the learning for each child in our school; this is part of our mission statement.
 Where a child is finding school difficult, staff work together to consider how best to smooth the path to success.
 We sometimes ask parents to complete a one page profile about their child.
 The one page profile provides a summary of ‘person centred information’ which can be used by all staff to ensure that support, if needed, is provided in a way that the individual wants.
 Understanding what is important to the child is key to ensuring that any support given is meaningful and relevant.

 It is important that each child can access the curriculum, irrespective of need.
-For this reason, each class teacher ensures that their classroom is an inclusive environment, providing various learning styles and strategies at ‘Wave 1’.
+For this reason, each class teacher ensures that their classroom is an inclusive environment, providing various learning styles, differentiated work and strategies to meet the need.